The Dynasties of Ancient Egypt

 Roman Province

 Finally, Egypt was made a Roman province, effectively ending the rule of the pharaohs.
-The use of hieroglyphs for the emperor names continued sporadically, but finally stopped altogether.
+The use of hieroglyphs for the names of emperors continued sporadically, but was finally abandoned in the early 4th century.
+Egypt ceased to be part of the Roman Empire permanently in 641, when it became part of the Rashidun Caliphate.

 Dynasty Reigns Dates Seat/Capital